xScarlife/classic-ui-pack/README.md

 ![Classic_UI_TBC_xScarlife](https://user-images.githubusercontent.com/24465574/180671231-526142ba-aee3-4421-b672-2eeebe30e8bb.png)
 ### You are not allowed to share or upload this profile to other sources or claim it to be your own without the creator's permission.

-Before you continue reading the installation instructions please note that this is the 'normal' version of my Classic TBC interface which does not have ElvUI as the main interface.
+Before you continue reading the installation instructions please note that this is the 'normal' version of my Classic Wotlk interface which does not have ElvUI as the main interface.
 I also have a version where ElvUI is needed which can be found on the other Github page link, see Discord.

 Please note that you'll need to setup the addons how you like it.
 I cannot share my settings but if you need help, don't hesitate to ask.